Oleksa Dovbush: Biography

 Oleksa was born in the Hutsul village of Pechenizhyn, Kolomyia Raion, in the Carpathian Mountains in the early 18th century in Polish–Lithuanian Commonwealth.
 He became the leader of his own band that consisted of almost 50 members (leheni).
 Popular tradition portrays him as a protector to the poor people of the region.
 There are few written references left of him and his activities.

 Oleksa Dovbush and his brother Ivan started a robbery band in 1738.
 At first they were committing their robberies close to the place where they lived, this led to them being recognized quickly, which made them move their band to borders of Bukovina, and from there they went on to Moldavia.
 The brothers often fought, in 1739 the brothers fought against each other with weapons, during this fight Ivan hurt Oleksa's leg, after this they went in different directions.

-After this Oleksa together with his band continued their outlaw activities mainly in the vicinity of Pokuttia, robbing nobility of both Polish and Ruthenian orgin, Jews, vicarages, and rich peasants, as well as Armenian merchants.
+Oleksa together with his band continued their outlaw activities mainly in the vicinity of Pokuttia, robbing nobility of both Polish and Ruthenian origin, Jews, clergy houses, and rich peasants, as well as Armenian merchants.
 During their robberies Dovbush and his band would often torture their victims to get them to show all their prized possessions.
-During their robberies they committed a lot of murders, in October of 1739 Dovbush arrived in Tekucha were he killed a Jew called Łoszak and a Jewish woman, most probably his wife, after which he destroyed the books keeping the count of the money lent by the Jew.
+During their robberies they committed a lot of murders, in October of 1739 Dovbush arrived in Tekucha where he killed a Jew called Łoszak and a Jewish woman, most probably his wife, after which he destroyed the books keeping the count of the money lent by the Jew.
 After the murder of the two Jews a Polish noble women, Teofila Jabłonowska, of whom the victims were subjects of, ordered an investigation of their deaths.
 During the summer of 1740, Dovbush together with his band attacked a caravan of Armenian merchants, the merchants tried to fight back, killing two people in Dovbush's band, however they were outnumbered, in the end all of the Armenians there were killed.
 The same day Dovbush attacked the village of Mykulyczyn, the villagers were not happy about this and decided to track down the band and confront them, the villagers confronted the robbers as they were laying down to sleep, killing one of the robbers in the process.
 The robbers were sometimes informed of smolaky (militias, composed mainly out of peasants and poor nobles, hunting the outlaws) coming by other peasants.
 During the summer, the poorest peasants often took work as shepherds in the mountain pastures, when the smolaky started pursuing the outlaws, these shepherds would alert them to the approaching units, however they were not entirely acting of their own volition, Fedir Paliichuk, asked about who provided the band with warnings about the advancing smolaky, gave the following testimony: